elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The proxy pattern attempts to lighten the load on the target object.
-It is useful when dealing with large applications that make a lot of network requests.
+It is useful when dealing with large applications that make many network requests.
 Because delays may occur when responding to such requests, using a proxy pattern prevents the target object from becoming overburdened with requests.<br/><br/>
       HTTP requests are a real-world example.
-Because these are costly operations, the proxy pattern aids in reducing the number of requests forwarded to the target.
+Because these are costly operations, the proxy pattern aids in reducing the number of requests forwarded to the target.<br/>
     </div>

 <br />